hashicorp/vault-guides/operations/benchmarking/wrk-core-vault-operations/README.md

 1. [write-delete-secrets.lua](./write-delete-secrets.lua): This script sequentially writes and deletes secrets.
 It must be run with one thread (`-t1`) and one connection (`-c1`) to ensure deletes do not reach the Vault server before the corresponding writes.
 However, multiple instances of this script can be run at the same time by passing an extra argument `-- <n>` after the URL, being sure to use a different value of \<n\> for each instance.
 Secrets for instance \<n\> of the script will be written in a sequential loop to the secret/write-delete-test path and will be named "test\<n\>-secret-\<x\>" where \<x\> is between 1 and N (default 100).
 This naming convention allows multiple instances of this script as well as other scripts to be run at the same time without conflict.
 By default, each secret has one key with 10-20 bytes and a second key with 100 bytes.
 The number of distinct secrets, N, can be changed by adding an extra argument after the script identifier.
 In this case, you would add "-- \<identifier\> \<N\>" after the URL, using integers for both of these arguments.
 The number and size of the keys could be changed, but you would need to edit the script.
 There is no need to pre-populate Vault with any data for this test.
 The last secret written might not be deleted if the final request is a write.
 1. [list-secrets.lua](./list-secrets.lua): This script repeatedly lists all secrets on the path secret/list-test.
 Use the write-list.lua script to populate that path with secrets.
 By default, that script writes 100 secrets to that path with each secret having one key with 10 bytes.
 If you want to print the secrets found in each list, add "-- true" after the URL.
 1. [authenticate-and-revoke.lua](.authenticate-and-revoke.lua): This script repeatedly authenticates a user ("loadtester") against Vault's [userpass](https://www.vaultproject.io/docs/auth/userpass.html) authentication method and then revokes the acquired lease.
 (See below for instructions to enable it.)
+1. [authenticate.lua](.authenticate.lua): This script repeatedly authenticates a user ("loadtester") against Vault's [userpass](https://www.vaultproject.io/docs/auth/userpass.html) authentication method.
+It does not issue any revocations.
+This can be useful for comparing authentications with batch and service token types.

 We also have the following utility scripts used to populate or delete secrets used by the test scripts:
 1. [write-secrets.lua](./write-secrets.lua): This script writes secrets meant to be read by the read-secrets.lua script.
 It writes a fixed number of secrets (default 1,000) and then stops.
 Each secret has one key with 10-20 bytes and a second key with 100 bytes.
 The number of secrets written can be changed by adding "-- \<N\>" after the URL where \<N\> is the number of secrets you want to write.
 The number and size of the keys could also be changed, but you would need to edit the script.
+   - Note: you may want to verify that all the secrets were successfully written by reading the last secret using Vault CLI.
+E.g. `vault read secret/read-test/secret-1000`.
+If all writes were not completed successfully, you will get errors when running `read-secrets.lua`.

 1. [write-list.lua](./write-list.lua): This script writes a list of secrets each having one key with 10 bytes to the path secret/list-test.
 These secrets are read by the list-secrets.lua script.
 By default it writes 100 secrets, but you can change this by adding "-- \<N\>" after the URL where \<N\> is the number of secrets you want to write.
 1. [delete-secrets.lua](./delete-secrets.lua): This deletes a sequence of secrets from under a specified path.
 Pass the path from which you want to delete secrets by adding something like "-- secret/read-test" after the Vault URL.
 Do not start your path with "/v1/" or add a final "/" at the end of it since the script does this for you.
 The default path is "secret/test".
+   - Note: deleting secrets can also be performed by disabling and enabling the secrets engine: `vault secrets disable secret && vault secrets enable -path=secret/ -version=1 kv`.

 Finally, [json.lua](./json.lua) is used by some of the other scripts to decode the JSON responses from the Vault HTTP API.